yaukuen/Group3/README.txt

 press the "Log in as a student" button to login as a student.

 Administrative staff:
-When you logged in as an administrative staff, all of the tabs are available except the "Request to Edit Student's Data" tab.
+When you are logged in as an administrative staff, all of the tabs are available except the "Request to Edit Student's Data" tab.
 To search for a student, you can press the "Student Search" button and then enter the search keyword.
 You can also add a student using the "Add Student" button.
 You can also add or update student's employment information.
 Press the "Student Employment Search" to search an employment.
 You can enter any search key, from name, company, position, description, skill used, and the type of employment.